John Kitzhaber: Third term, 2011–2015

 In September 2009, Kitzhaber announced that he would run for a third term as governor.
 He won the Democratic primary in May 2010, defeating Roger Obrist and the former Secretary of State of Oregon Bill Bradbury.

 In the general election, he ran against Republican Chris Dudley, a businessman and former NBA player.
 Kitzhaber won a close election, 49.29% to 47.77%, with minor party candidates receiving the additional fractions.

-Kitzhaber was sworn into his third term as Governor of Oregon on January 10, 2011, succeeding the Democrat who had succeeded him, Gov. Ted Kulongoski.
+Kitzhaber was sworn into his third term as governor of Oregon on January 10, 2011, succeeding the Democrat who had succeeded him, Governor Ted Kulongoski.

 The 2010 election was the first time Oregon used its new cross nomination system, a form of fusion voting.
 In this system, a candidate for partisan public office can be nominated by up to three political parties.
 Kitzhaber was nominated by the Independent Party of Oregon in addition to the Democratic Party.